osamabinazam/ScoreForge--Comprehensive-Student-Assessment-Toolkit/readMe.md

 ## Menu Options

-1. **Enter Questions for Credit**: Allows you to input questions along with correct answers and point values.
+1. **Enter Questions for Credit**: You can input questions, correct answers, and point values.

 2. **Update Student Scores**: Updates student scores based on the entered questions for credit.

 3. **Create Formatted File for Campus Interface**: Generates a formatted CSV file for campus integration.

-4. **Print Question Analysis**: Print Detail Question Analysis data on console.
+4. **Print Question Analysis**: Print Detail Question Analysis data on the console.

 5. **Exit**: Exits the script.